cormachogan/vtopology/README.md

 # vtopology

+## Introduction

-This is a krew plugin (using a combination of bash and Powershell/PowerCLI) for displaying vSphere topology from kubectl
+vtopology is a krew plugin which runs a combination of bash and Powershell/PowerCLI for displaying vSphere topology from kubectl.
+The idea is that you should be able to map Kubernetes objects (e.g. nodes, VMs) to vSphere objects (e.g. virtual machines, VMDKs).
+Once installed, users can run kubectl vtopology and display underlying vSphere infrastructure components to see how their Kubernetes cluster is consuming vSphere resources.

 For more information about krew, go here: https://github.com/kubernetes-sigs/krew/blob/master/README.md

-For PowerShell and PowerCLI deployment instructions, go here: https://blog.inkubate.io/install-powershell-and-powercli-on-ubuntu-16-04/
+For PowerShell and PowerCLI deployment instructions on Ubuntu, go here: https://blog.inkubate.io/install-powershell-and-powercli-on-ubuntu-16-04/